zenOSmosis/speaker.app/README.md

 **Phantom Server** is a network host which runs in your web browser, and acts as the host, shared state manager, proxy, and transcoder for all connected participants within a WebRTC network.

+Every participant connects to the Phantom Server via a P2P connection and Phantom Server handles the stream negotiations / network programming with the other peers.

-Speaker.app is able to provide a quasi-centralized MCU / SFU by enabling clients to run them in their own browsers, as a virtual machine.
+Speaker.app is able to provide a quasi-decentralized MCU / SFU by enabling clients to run them in their own browsers, as a virtual machine.

 *At the time of writing the Chrome on the Apple M1 processor is by far the most efficient for doing browser-based streaming transcoding, compared to a variety of Intel processors which have been tested on, though development has mostly been done on Intel processors / Linux.
 ARM is the future, it seems.